saildot4k/Crystal-Chip-R34-v3/readme.txt

 Crystal Chips - http://www.crystal-chips.com/

-This is the Crystal Chips software release 34 v3 BETA by R3Z3N Dec 7 2024
+This is the Crystal Chips software release 34 v3 BETA by R3Z3N Jan 11 2025

 Included in this package are firmware source codes for all revisions of Crystal Chips, support tools, BootManager and associated scripts and applications.
 This software is written by Crystal Chips for the express use on Crystal Chips